 Second, knee surgery is needed to repair tissues if your body just isn’t responding to conservative therapies, such as physical therapy, or if you have a severe fracture or tissue tear.
 In some cases, during diagnostic knee surgery, your orthopaedic surgeon can make minor repairs at the same time.

-The team at Texas Orthopaedic Associates, LLP, entirely personalizes your knee surgery to your specific condition and overall health.
+The team at Texas Orthopaedic Associates, entirely personalizes your knee surgery to your specific condition and overall health.
 Depending on your needs, during knee surgery, your orthopaedic surgeon may:

-The highly skilled knee surgeons at Texas Orthopaedic Associates, LLP, specialize in minimally invasive surgical techniques, including arthroscopy, for almost all types of knee procedures.
+The highly skilled knee surgeons at Texas Orthopaedic Associates, specialize in minimally invasive surgical techniques, including arthroscopy, for almost all types of knee procedures.

 Recovering from knee surgery takes some time.
 After all, you naturally bear weight on your knees with each step you take.
-In many cases, your dedicated orthopaedic surgeon at Texas Orthopaedic Associates, LLP, wants you to start performing passive exercises — often with a physical therapist — within a few days of surgery to help restore range of motion and promote healing.
+In many cases, your dedicated orthopaedic surgeon at Texas Orthopaedic Associates, wants you to start performing passive exercises — often with a physical therapist — within a few days of surgery to help restore range of motion and promote healing.

 You should be able to start walking around with crutches after several days and gradually progress to bearing weight on the affected knee within a few weeks.
 It can take up to 4-8 weeks to be able to walk around without an assistive device, like a cane.
 By 3-6 months after your knee surgery, you should be completely healed and back to 100% — or close to it.